marmelab/react-admin/docs/AuthRBAC.md

 `authProvider.getPermissions()` can return a promise, which in theory allows to rely on the authentication server for permissions.
 The downside is that this slows down the app a great deal, as each page may contain dozens of calls to these methods.

+To compensate for that, `usePermissions` uses a stale-while-revalidate approach, and after the initial call to `authProvider.getPermissions()`, it will return the permissions from the cache, and refresh them in the background.

 In practice, your `authProvider` should use short-lived sessions, and refresh the permissions only when the session ends.
 JSON Web tokens (JWT) work that way.

 Here is an example of an `authProvider` that stores the permissions in memory, and refreshes them only every 5 minutes: